 There’s nothing wrong with going traditional, the point of a food hamper is to pack a bunch of tasty goodies that either make a whole meal or it can be a bit of everything for the recipient to snack on.

 Cheese is always a good place to start.
 I don’t mean a bit of cheddar, go for a camembert, Wensleydale or even a bit of stilton.
 Classic cheese that people don’t buy regularly puts a bit of edge into the hamper.

 Chutney or jams are also a good way to go.
 They keep for a long time and the good stuff if you’re pushing the boat out, can be special.
 Chutney and cheese is a great match and is a classic food hamper staple.

 Biscuits and especially crackers are a welcome accompaniment to cheese and chutney, so finding a good box of either, or both, really rounds off the gift.
 An extra snack could also be premium crisps, like Kettle Chips to really fill the hamper out.

-Fudge doesn’t have to be expensive but feels luxurious, as well as being savoury, the hamper needs to have a bit of sweet in it to really bring it all together.
+Fudge doesn’t have to be expensive but feels luxurious, as well as savoury, the hamper needs to have a bit of sweetness in it to really bring it all together.

 Afternoon Tea Hamper